Modeling double bounded data based on correlated gamma random variables: Abstract

 \section{Abstract}

 Many types of bounded data defined on the unit interval arise naturally as ratios of the form $X/(X + Y)$.
 In the existing literature, the main statistical models proposed for this type of bounded data typically based on the assumption that the random variables $X$ and $Y$ are independent.
 However, this assumption is often unrealistic in practical applications, where $X$ and $Y$ tend to be correlated due to shared underlying mechanisms or common sources of variability.
 In this paper, we overcome such limitations and propose a model in which the marginal distributions of the two components are linked by a copula, leading to a more flexible and realistic representation of unit-interval data.
-In particular, in the proposed model, $X$ and $Y$ are correlated gamma random variables linked by the Farlie-Gumbel-Morgenstern (FGM) copula, allowing for positive and negative correlations between the components.
-The mathematical properties and practical applications are rigorously investigated. {Depending on the choice of parameters, the new model is very versatile, showing symmetric or asymmetric behavior, as well as unimodality or bimodality.} A Monte Carlo simulation study is carried out that shows the good performance of the maximum likelihood estimator in several scenarios of parameter choices. {The potential and limitations of efficient likelihood-based computations are also discussed.
+In particular, in the proposed model, $X$ and $Y$ are { dependent gamma random variables whose joint distribution is specified via Morgenstern's bivariate distribution}, allowing for positive and negative correlations between the components.
+The mathematical properties and practical applications are rigorously investigated. { The resulting distribution exhibits a wide range of shapes, accommodating different degrees of skewness and, for some parameter configurations, more complex density structures.} A Monte Carlo simulation study is carried out that shows the good performance of the maximum likelihood estimator in several scenarios of parameter choices. {The potential and limitations of efficient likelihood-based computations are also discussed.
 We evaluate the effectiveness of the new model and its estimates in modeling real-world datasets related to economics.}

 { {\bfseries Keywords.} {Extended beta distribution $\cdot$ Morgenstern's bivariate distribution $\cdot$ Monte Carlo simulation $\cdot$ \verb+R+ software.}} \\ { {\bfseries Mathematics Subject Classification (2010).} {MSC 60E05 $\cdot$ MSC 62Exx $\cdot$ MSC 62Fxx.}}